 - 12.1 Salt Lake County is a governmental entity subject to GRAMA.
 GRAMA and any applicable federal law will govern requests for records. - 12.2 Business Confidentiality Claims: generally, any document submitted to the county is considered a "public record" under GRAMA.
-Any person who provides to the county a record that the person believes should be protected under GRAMA shall provide both: (1) a written claim of business confidentiality and (2) a concise statement of reasons supporting the claim of business confidentiality.
+Any person who provides to the county a record that the person believes should be protected under GRAMA shall provide both all of the following: (1) a written claim of business confidentiality, and (2) a concise statement of reasons supporting the claim of business confidentiality, and (3) a separate copy of the proposal with the information requested to be protected redacted.
 Generally, GRAMA only protects against the disclosure of trade secrets or commercial information that could reasonably be expected to result in unfair competitive injury.
 The purchasing agent or designee shall determine the validity of a claim of business confidentiality and inform the person of its decision and the person's right to appeal the classification.
 Failure to provide support for a claim of business confidentiality may result in the proposal being deemed non-responsive.
+Failure to comply with any of the three requirements for a claim of business confidentiality waives the request for protection.